pghydro/pghydro/README.md

 The master branch has the latest minor release.
 (6.4)

-The develop branch has the next minor release.
-(6.5-dev)

 # INTRODUCTION

 PgHydro extends the PostGIS/PostgreSQL geospatial database to provide drainage network analysis functionality to support decision making in Water Resources.